CaueAlcantara/CaueAlcantara/README.md

-É um prazer recebê-los, sejam bem-vindos!
+É um prazer, sejam bem vindos
  <!---
 CaueAlcantara/CaueAlcantara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.